zooniverse/panoptes/README.md

 0. Submit a Pull Request
 0. Wait for feedback or a merge!

 Your Pull Request will run on [travis-ci](https://travis-ci.org/zooniverse/Panoptes), and we'll probably wait for it to pass on MRI Ruby 2.3.
+For more information, [see the wiki](https://github.com/zooniverse/Panoptes/wiki/Contributing-to-Panoptes).

 ## License